Soumyabrata/Soumyabrata.github.io/research.md

 ---

 # Research
-My research interests lie primarily in remote sensing, pattern recognition, statistical image processing and machine learning.
+My research interests lie primarily in statistical image processing, remote sensing, pattern recognition, and machine learning.
+I am currently working on using deep-learning techniques for effective image- and video- analysis in consumer videos.

+Following are a few of my research projects:

 ## Cloud Imaging
 In this project, we develop low-cost, high resolution, ground-based sky cameras for imaging the sky scene.
 These cameras capture continuous stream of images, which are essential to learn cloud dynamics and understand various atmospheric events.
 We devise state-of-the-art image segmentation and image classification algorithms that computes automated cloud coverage data, recognizes cloud types and estimates the cloud-base height.